kesslerlib/kessler/README.md

 Kessler was initially developed by the Constellations team at the Frontier Development Lab (FDL) Europe 2020, a public–private partnership between the European Space Agency (ESA), Trillium Technologies, and University of Oxford.

 Constellations team members: Giacomo Acciarini, Francesco Pinto, Sascha Metz, Sarah Boufelja, Sylvester Kaczmarek, Klaus Merz, José A. Martinez-Heras, Francesca Letizia, Christopher Bridges, Atılım Güneş Baydin

+## License

+Kessler is distributed under the GNU General Public License version 3.
+Get in touch with the authors for other licensing options.

 ## More info and how to cite